Gene activity fully predicts transcriptional bursting dynamics: Discussion

+Intriguingly, the identified bursting relationships align with a naive ON-OFF bursting regime where periods have a lower limit, and any $P_{\rm ON}$ is encoded with the shortest ON-OFF combination, i.e., minimizing $T_{\rm ON}+T_{\rm OFF}$ (or maximizing burst frequency, Fig \ref{figS17}).
+These two simple assumptions give rise to a narrow parameter space utilized, asymmetric relationships for $P_{\rm ON}$ versus $T_{\rm OFF}$ and $T_{\rm ON}$, and a consistently low $T_{\rm C}$ throughout the full $P_{\rm ON}$ range.
+Such a regime could benefit developmental regulation by permitting fine-tuning gene expression with minimal resource expenditure.

-In addition to opening new research directions into the molecular underpinning of the observed relationships and conserved parameters, our study raises questions about the functional consequences and potential benefits of this identified regime.
-For instance, the central time scale of the bursting dynamics, $T_{\rm C}$, could play a key role in transcription noise filtering and efficient regulation.
-Its measured small value minimizes noise, as bursts are easily buffered by longer mRNA lifetimes.
-Moreover, the small $T_{\rm C}$ allows gene transcription to respond rapidly to input TF changes (Fig. \ref{figS8}C-D).
-This swift responsiveness can have significant implications for the dynamic regulation of gene expression.
-Thus, similar to other fields where organizing principles are emerging, such as, e.g., optimizing information flow \cite{Tkacik:2008ir}, and many others\cite{Jones:2014pe,Hausser:2018hd,Petkova:2019hx,Balakrishnan:2022pb}, our elucidated relationships offer valuable insights into the functionality encoded by complex processes and guide future investigations into the conserved mechanisms at their core.
+More generally, any bursting regime characterized by a preserved low value of $T_{\rm C}$ offers noise minimization as bursts are easily buffered by longer mRNA lifetimes.
+It also offers swift responsiveness as transcription outcomes rapidly adjust to input TF changes (Fig. \ref{figS8}C-D).
+Thus, similar to other fields where organizing principles are emerging, such as optimized information flow and others \cite{Tkacik:2008ir, Jones:2014pe, Hausser:2018hd, Petkova:2019hx, Balakrishnan:2022pb}, the elucidated relationships offer insights into the functionality encoded by complex processes and guide future investigations into conserved mechanisms at their core.